Artemis Fowl II: Skills and abilities

+Artemis is a child prodigy and is known to have the highest tested IQ in Europe.
+He is described as "a plotter...[and]...a schemer" with "the ability to visualize a hypothetical situation and calculate the likely outcomes".
 In addition to these abilities, Artemis holds several other fringe talents.
-He can allegedly type Paradise Lost in less than twenty minutes giving him the minimum typing speed of 7525 words per minute.
 He is ambidextrous, but his left hand is slightly steadier (his other personality, Orion, is also ambidextrous, but favours his right hand).
-He apparently has perfect pitch, as he was able to label a pitch as high C in Artemis Fowl: The Lost Colony.
-Finally, Artemis is a trained pilot and equestrian.
 Between the events of The Lost Colony and The Time Paradox, Artemis holds a small amount of clandestinely gathered magic from his extra-dimensional travels.
-The magic gives him symptoms of being a magical being, such as nausea upon entering a building uninvited.
-The ability was lost after a failed healing on his mother.
-As 'Orion', he expresses more physical coordination than as 'Artemis'.
-He shows "a nimbleness that anyone who knew the boy would not associate with him" and successfully winded Turnball with a move he learned (but Artemis did not) from Butler.
-He is also able to shoot Holly under circumstances which Holly (under the influence of a rune) claims Artemis would not.
+The magic gives him symptoms of being a magical being, such as nausea upon entering a building uninvited, though the ability was lost after a failed healing on his mother.
+As "Orion", he expresses more physical coordination than as "Artemis", showing "a nimbleness that anyone who knew the boy would not associate with him".